JoltonDsouza/AirInterview/README.md

 ### Cylinder model segmentation

-By using table_scene_mug_stereo_textured.pcd, find the cylinder inside the scene.
+By using table_scene_mug_stereo_textured.pcd, find the cylinder object inside the scene.

 ### Input